airyhq/airy/frontend/ui/README.md

 ### Airy Demo UI

-The Airy Demo UI is a minimal user interactive frontend project that showcases the Airy Core API.It enables users to experience the functionalities of our Airy Core.
+The Airy UI is a fully featured user interactive frontend project that showcases Airy Core features.
+It enables users to experience the functionalities of Airy Core.

 - [Airy Demo UI](#airy-demo-ui)